 In most cases, thyroid surgery is performed to remove all the thyroid tissue.
 Subsequently, many patients usually recieve a dose of radioactive iodine which serves two purposes:

 A. It destroys any remaining thyroid cells, cancerous as well as non-cancerous.

-Follow-up of most thyroid cancer patients includes:
+Follow-up of most patients includes:

-3. Total body scan to detect any recurrence of the thyroid cancer.
+3. Total body scan to detect any recurrence of the cancer.